-10 - Living a Happy, Vibrant Life
+9 - Living a Happy, Vibrant Life

-The more unified and connected we are to others, the happier we tend to be.
+We are connected to others, and the more unified and connected we are, the happier we tend to be.
 The more our words and actions demonstrate self-respect and respect for others, the happier we are.
 The more we find purpose and value in the world around us, the more we refine our characters, the more pure our thoughts are, the more happiness is possible.
 What's more, the greater our joy, sense of purpose, and refinement of our characters, the more easily we form meaningful and lasting relationships with others.
 We more easily discern whether someone is an excellent partner for us.

-A happy, vibrant life includes a high quality social life with friends, in our neighborhoods, and in our communities.
-We appreciate spending time together, laughing and getting to know one another.
+A happy, vibrant life includes a high quality in our social life with friends, in our neighborhoods, and in our communities.
+We appreciate spending time together, laughing, and getting to know one another.
 Others enjoy spending time with us.